-Zinc – a mineral crucial for vital reactions in the body, DNA creation, cell growth and reproduction, processing nutrients from food, wound healing, healthy immune system, healthy vision and male reproductive health.
+Zinc is a mineral crucial for vital reactions in the body.
+It helps with cell growth and reproduction, processing nutrients, wound healing, healthy immune system, healthy vision, and more.
+So it’s all the more reason you need to be sure you prevent a zinc deficiency.
+Vegan food can help.

-The recommended daily intakes are 7-8 mg for women and 9.5-11 mg for men.
+The recommended daily intakes for zinc are 7-8 mg for women and 9.5-11 mg for men.
 Why more for men?
-They use more in body maintenance and also because zinc is vital for healthy sperm so the higher dose accounts for certain losses as well.
+It’s simple: they use more in body maintenance and also because zinc is vital for healthy sperm so the higher dose accounts for certain losses as well.

-It’s not difficult to get your daily zinc dose from plant foods, even though the concentration of zinc in plants varies based on its levels in soil.
+It’s not difficult to prevent deficiency by getting your daily zinc dose from plant foods.
+However, the concentration of zinc in plants varies based on its levels in soil, so opting for food grown in healthy, organic soil may help boost zinc levels.

-You shouldn’t need a supplement, in fact, taking high doses of zinc can be problematic.
+Most people don’t need to supplement, in fact, taking high doses of zinc can be problematic.
 Too much zinc reduces the amount of copper your body can absorb and because copper is another essential nutrient, you don’t want to block it.
+So supplementing may be something to discuss with your doctor.

 At the other end of the spectrum, too little zinc over long periods of time can cause various skin problems, hair thinning, weak immune system, slow wound healing, tiredness, diarrhoea, loss of appetite, mental slowness and impaired vision.